ddnexus/pagy/docs/extras/calendar.md

 Since the time can be stored or calculated in many different ways in different collections, this extra requires you to implement a couple of simple methods in your app and configure the objects that it creates and coordinates for you.

-The whole usage boils down to 3 steps:
+The whole usage boils down to these steps:

 1. Define the [pagy_calendar_period](#pagy_calendar_periodcollection) method in your controller
 2. Define the [pagy_calendar_filter](#pagy_calendar_filtercollection-from-to) method in your controller
-3. Configure the UI using the [pagy_calendar](#pagy_calendarcollection-conf) method in your action
+3. Configure the [pagy_calendar](#pagy_calendarcollection-conf) method in your action
+4. Use it in your UI

 You can play with a quick demo app, working without any additional configuration with: